0ranko0P/GL62M-7RD-Hackintosh/README.md

 Tested platform: `GL62M 7RD-223cn`.

 Most of functions are working, include built-in camera, audio, Touchkpad, sleep and HDMI.

-## Notice
-#### This Clover branch is no longer maintained!
-Migrate to OpenCore now:
--   OpenCore has a cleaner codebase and clear debug logging
--   OpenCore has a large amount of documentation
--   On average, will start up faster
--   Supports Bless and Bootcamp switching
--   Has further developments to AptioMemoryFix directly within OpenCore and FwRuntimeServices
--   Uses a kext injection method which is more future proof, which does not break System Integrity Protection (SIP)

 ## Screenshots
 ![about][about_pic]